adam-hunter13/natural-disaster-tracker/README.md

 ## 4-Issues

 To prevent any billing to my account, I have closed my API credentials.
 Because of this, no map will populate with my hosted site.
-To fix this, simply sign up for your own Google Maps API and replace my key with yours.
+To fix this, simply sign up for your own Google Maps API and replace my key with yours in the Map.js componenet.

 # Thanks for visiting!